 Motor Vehicle Accidents

-Our car accident lawyers and motorcycle accident lawyers will tell you that motor vehicle accidents are among the most common causes of brain injuries, particularly in young adults.
+Motor vehicle accidents and car crashes are among the most common causes of brain injuries, particularly in young adults.
 Motorcycle riders can also be vulnerable to brain injuries if they do not gear up properly.
 After crashing into another vehicle or barrier, it may throw you off your motorcycle and cause you to hit the pavement.
-That impact could very possibly cause a brain injury.
+That impact could very possibly cause a serious head injury.

 Slip and Fall Accidents